Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I verified [style guidelines](../STYLING.md) were followed
     - [ ] I verified the JSDocs style guidelines (in [`STYLE.md`](https://github.com/Expensify/App/blob/main/STYLE.md#jsdocs)) were followed
 - [ ] I verified that this PR follows the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/PR_REVIEW_GUIDELINES.md)
-- [ ] I verified other components are not impacted by changes in this PR (i.e. if the PR modifies a shared library or component like `Avatar`, I verify the components using `Avatar` are working as expected)
+- [ ] I verified other components are not impacted by changes in this PR (i.e. if the PR modifies a shared library or component like `Avatar`, I verified the components using `Avatar` are working as expected)
 - [ ] I verified the UI performance was not affected (the performance is the same than `main` branch)
-- [ ] If a new component is created I verified a similar component doesn't exist in the codebase.
+- [ ] If a new component is created I verified that a similar component doesn't exist in the codebase

 ### QA Steps